Chapter 2

 Radiative Transfer Introduction

 This chapter starts from the first differential equation of radiative transfer and then studies the special case of equilibrium radiation.
-From there it develops the blackbody spectrum, its low- and high-frequency limits, integrated blackbody quantities, the meaning of effective temperature, and finally the formal solution of radiative transfer in practical slabs, atmospheres, and clouds.
+From there it develops the blackbody spectrum, its low- and high-frequency limits, integrated blackbody quantities, the meaning of effective temperature, the formal solution of radiative transfer in practical slabs, atmospheres, and clouds, and finally the plane-parallel atmosphere picture that leads to Eddington-Barbier, limb darkening, and the \(\tau = 2/3\) photosphere.

-Scope of this part: the slab derivation of the transfer equation, equilibrium radiation, Planck's law, Rayleigh-Jeans and Wien limits, wavelength form, Wien's displacement law, integrated blackbody intensity, energy density, flux, pressure, effective temperature, optical depth, source function, and the formal radiative-transfer solution in optically thick and optically thin media.
+Scope of this part: the slab derivation of the transfer equation, equilibrium radiation, Planck's law, Rayleigh-Jeans and Wien limits, wavelength form, Wien's displacement law, integrated blackbody intensity, energy density, flux, pressure, effective temperature, optical depth, source function, the formal radiative-transfer solution in optically thick and optically thin media, geometrical forms of the transfer equation, plane-parallel atmospheres, the Eddington-Barbier relation, limb darkening, and the \(\tau = 2/3\) photosphere.

 1. Radiative Transfer Equation